Skip to main content

 Running a Celo node

-This guide is designed to help node operators run a Celo L2 node.
-If you want to switch from running a Celo L1 node to a Celo L2 node, please see the migration guide.
+This guide is designed to help node operators run a Celo L2 node, and assumes you have already migrated data from a Celo L1 node or plan to snap sync from scratch.
+If you wish to migrate data from a Celo L1 node and have not yet done so, please see the migration guide before continuing.

-To simplify running L2 nodes, Celo has created the celo-l2-node-docker-compose repo with all the necessary configuration files and docker compose templates, which make it easy to pull network configuration files and launch all the services needed to run an L2 node.
+To simplify running nodes, Celo has created the celo-l2-node-docker-compose repo with all the necessary configuration files and docker compose templates to make migrating and running a Celo L2 node easy.

 For node operators interested in using Kubernetes, we recommend using Kompose to convert the docker compose template to Kubernetes helm charts.